haberdashPI/vscode-master-key/README.md

 Master Key is a tool for becoming a power-user of your [VSCode](https://code.visualstudio.com/) keybindings.
 Features include:

-- extensive documentation of your bindings (sidebar suggestions, visual and text)
+- extensive documentation of your bindings (sidebar suggestions, visual guide and inline text documentation)
 - predefined keybinding sets
 - modal bindings (ala Vim),
 - record simple keyboard macros
 - a powerful TOML-based keybinding specification

-For example, this curated snippet from the Master Key's Larkin preset defines a VIM-like feature to update a count argument along with and downward motion that uses the count argument:
+This curated snippet from the Master Key's Larkin preset defines a VIM-like feature to update a count argument along with and downward motion that uses the count argument:

 ```toml
 # front matter...